Mono-94/mVehicle/README.md

 # mVehicles
-T
 *This  is not a garage system, it is only to manage vehicles, you can use this code simply for the key system.*

 ## Features
 - Fully compatible with ESX , standalone (requires database)